Hurricanes forward Sebastian Aho sinks Edmonton Oilers with 3-point night

 The Hurricanes made it 2-0 just over six minutes into the second period when Niederreiter beat Oilers goalie Koskinen on a long shot to the blocker side.

-Edmonton got back into the game midway through the middle frame as Nugent-Hopkins beat Andersen with a wrist shot on a partial breakaway for his first goal on home ice in 19 games.
+Edmonton got back into the game midway through the middle frame as Nugent-Hopkins got one past Andersen with a wrist shot on a partial breakaway for his first goal on home ice in 19 games.

-The Oilers had a glorious chance on the power play midway though the third, but Zach Hyman, who would leave the game with an injury, missed a wide-open net.
+The Oilers had a glorious chance on the power play midway through the third, but Zach Hyman, who would leave the game with an undisclosed injury, missed a wide-open net.
+There was no update on Hyman’s status after the contest.

-The Hurricanes are right back at it on Sunday night as they head to Vancouver to face the Canucks.
+The Hurricanes are back in action Sunday night as they head to Vancouver to face the Canucks.
 The Oilers play the fifth game of a six-game homestand against the Toronto Maple Leafs on Tuesday.

 Notes: Veteran defenceman Duncan Keith remains out for the Oilers.
 He is skating and could be back next game.
 Also out for Edmonton were Mike Smith (lower body), Slater Koekkoek (lower body) and Kris Russell (upper body)… Absent for the Hurricanes was Jordan Martinook (ankle), while Tony DeAngelo and Brett Pesce remained out on COVID-19 protocol… The game marked the return of defenceman Ethan Bear to Edmonton after being traded in the off-season for forward Warren Foegele… It was Vincent Trocheck's 500th NHL game.